 To engage students in advancing the agenda on gender equality, GATE offers a competition each year for student fellowships.

-Each selected MBA Fellow receives a bursary of $10,000 and commits to work on a project related to the mandate of GATE under the supervision of GATE’s director, GATE Faculty Research Fellows, and Executive-in-Residence.
-Students will also benefit from mentoring from consultants at Bain Consulting as well as from GATE Faculty Teaching Fellows.
-The MBA Fellowships have been generously supported by BMO 2023-2028.
+Each selected MBA Fellow receives a bursary of $10,000 and commits to work on a project related to the mandate of GATE under the supervision of GATE’s director, GATE Faculty Fellows and Executive-in-Residence alongside senior leaders with deep expertise in equity-driven business and inclusive innovation.
+The MBA Fellowships have been generously supported by BMO from 2023 to 2028.

 You can see current and past GATE MBA Student Fellows’ project topics and insightful outputs below.
 Students interested in being a student fellow can apply through the MBA in-program awards in May of each year.